-Postcards: Entertainment or Exploitation?
+dPostcards: Entertainment or Exploitation?

 Foreword

 Dear reader,

 The following is a scrutinous analysis of a cluster of early 20th century Oklahoma postcards that depict images of Native American peoples.
 I recognize that my position as a white woman writing this piece is a privileged one, as people who have looked like me have historically been destructive to the livelihoods of people of color, especially those who are natives of the United States.
 The goal of my words is not to amplify my voice over others, it is instead to address a specific instance of cultural insensitivity towards Native Americans, explicitly towards the Pawnee as well as tribes that are left unlabeled on the cards.